seth-lu/Im2win/README.md

 # Intro
 We proposes a window-order-based convolution paradigm on GPU, called im2win, which not only reduces memory footprint but also offers continuous memory ac- cesses, resulting in improved performance.
 This project is an efficient convolution paradigm on GPU.
 # Description
-Our package has 4 parts: source code (src), unit test (test), log, and gnuplot for plotting figures (plot).
+Our package has 4 parts: source code (src), benchmarks (benchmarks), log, and gnuplot for plotting figures (plot).
 Please refer to the Readme file in each part in the package.
 # Prerequisites
 CMake $>=$ 3.10 \
 GCC $>=$ 7.5.0 \